Petco Text Logo

 Please note that the product information displayed is provided by manufacturers, suppliers and other third parties and is not independently verified by Petco.

-• - A SMART START FOR PUPPIES: This complete and balanced dry puppy food has enhanced protein to support muscular development, boosted DHA for brain health, and double the probiotics for digestive system support.
-Suitable for large breed puppies as well as adult mothers (gestation/lactation)
+• - FOR PUPPIES (SMALL & LARGE BREED) Crafted with a vet nutritionist to support the needs of small and large breed puppies, including enhanced protein to support muscular development, DHA for brain health and double the probiotics for digestive system support.
+Also suitable for adult mothers (lactation/gestation)

 Specifications